MAGBOY/legal/terms.md

 ### Warranties and Disclaimers

-The The Changelog service and The Changelog materials are provided by The Changelog under these terms of use “as is” without warranty of any kind, either express, implied, statutory or otherwise, including, but not limited to, the implied warranties of title, non-infringement, merchantability or fitness for a particular purpose.
-Without limiting the foregoing, The Changelog makes no warranty that
+The Changelog service and The Changelog materials are provided by The Changelog under these terms of use "as is" without warranty of any kind, either express, implied, statutory or otherwise, including, but not limited to, the implied warranties of title, non-infringement, merchantability or fitness for a particular purpose.
+Without limiting the foregoing, The Changelog makes no warranty that:

 1. The Changelog service and The Changelog materials will meet your requirements;
 2. The Changelog service and The Changelog materials will be uninterrupted, timely, secure, or error-free;